 Sarah Friedman, PhD ’75, has had a long career, mostly at the National Institutes of Health.
-She has joined the GW Department of Psychology as a research professor.
+She has joined the GW Department of Psychological and Brain Sciences as a research professor.
 Her research focuses on military families and children.

 David Giordano, BA ’17, now works as a chief of staff to the managing partner of a corporate law firm in Manhattan.

 Nidhi Gupta, BA ’02, went on to complete her MD at the George Washington University through the BA/MD program and is an assistant professor of otolaryngology-head and neck surgery at the University of Maryland School of Medicine.

 Deepak Gupta, BA ’01, is a plastic surgeon and clinical assistant professor at Stanford University.
 He lives with his wife, Carolyn, and two furry friends in the San Francisco Bay area.

 Elizabeth Hart, BA ’71, is the chief development and program officer for Small World Initiative, Inc., a global nonprofit searching for antibiotics in soil utilizing the intellectual abilities of high school and college students in 14 countries across six continents.

 Siobhan Hartigan, BA ’09, completed surgical residency in urology at University of Pennsylvania and is now a fellow in female pelvic medicine and reconstructive surgery at Vanderbilt University Medical Center.

 Ickovics Jeannette, PhD ’89, is dean of faculty at Yale-NUS (National University of Singapore) College.
 She has been at Yale since 1989, currently Herman Professor of Social and Behavioral Sciences, Yale School of Public Health and professor, Department of Psychology.